yuvrajgupta010/chat-cast-backend/README.md

+> [!NOTE]
+> I am trying dockerize this project.
+But facing problem with networking as it also require redis contanier to run.
+So, please any help is appreciated.
+Apart from this everything is working good, Enjoy!

+> [!WARNING]
+> This backend require Redis to be up-and-running

 # Chat Cast Backend

 The backend of Chat Cast is designed to facilitate seamless real-time communication and robust functionality.
 This project utilizes a variety of powerful technologies and services: